rpatterson/prunerr/README.rst

           :target: https://liberapay.com/rpatterson/donate

-This repository provides a minimal, yet opinionated baseline for software projects.
-It
+This is a minimal, yet opinionated baseline for software projects.
+It includes:
-includes:

 - A `Makefile`_ for local development, build, test, and maintenance
 - A `Docker`_ container image for end users